AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 # 16. Theodore of Mopsuestia and the Nestorians.

-Theodore of Mopsuestia was born in Antioch, AD 350, and died 428 or 429.
+Theodore of Mopsuestia was born in Antioch, 350 AD, and died 428 or 429.
 He ranked next to Origen in the esteem of the ancient church.
 For nearly fifty years he maintained the cause of the church in controversy with various classes of assailants, and throughout his life his orthodoxy was regarded as unimpeachable.
-He was bishop for thirty-six years, and died full of honors; but after he had been in his grave a hundred and twenty-five years, the church had become so corrupted by heathenism that it condemned him for heresy.
+He was bishop for thirty-six years and died full of honors; but after he had been in his grave a hundred and twenty-five years, the church had become so corrupted by heathenism that it condemned him for heresy.
 He was anathematized for Nestorianism, but